ACC Campus Screening Procedures

 It only takes a few seconds to self-screen, and your participation helps to keep our campus safe for everyone.
 Likewise, please be sure to self-screen daily, even if you have no symptoms.

 Visitors and those without smartphones must use the paper self-screening form.
 Please use the buttons below to view/download the forms.

 Step 3: Complete a Temperature Check

-Upon arrival to the campus, you must visit a checkpoint and display the result of your #CampusClear screening, have your temperature checked, and be issued a wristband to access the campus.
-Current checkpoints are located at the A building walk-up (#1) or S building drive-through (#2).
+Upon arrival to the campus, you must visit the checkpoint and display the result of your #CampusClear screening, have your temperature checked, and be issued a wristband to access the campus.
+The current checkpoints is located at S building drive-through (#1).